Robotech-Hackathon-2021/Team-4-Crazy-Engineers/README.md

 Walking around the college building one day, I realised what if any unwanted stranger entered the premises and tried to harm the students .
 So we decided to boost the security system by making a heterogeneous face recognition system that would detect the face and image of each person entering the premises

 ### Introduction
-This aProject is security system that allows the heterogeneous face recognition of the faculty staff and students of the organisation and captures the images and creates a database and hence validates the entry else would respond reversibly
+This Project is a security system that allows the heterogeneous face recognition of the faculty staff and students of the organisation and captures the images and creates a database and hence validates the entry else would respond reversibly

 #### Team Member